Knockin' on Heaven's Door (1997 film)

 Knockin' on Heaven's Door is a 1997 German crime tragicomedy film by Thomas Jahn, starring Til Schweiger, Moritz Bleibtreu, Jan Josef Liefers and Rutger Hauer.
 Its name derives from the Bob Dylan song which is also on the film's soundtrack.
-It was entered into the 20th Moscow International Film Festival where Til Schweiger won the Silver St. George for Best Actor.
+It was entered into the 20th Moscow International Film Festival where Schweiger won the Silver St. George for Best Actor.

-The film has received widespread popularity in Russia and other post-Soviet states and has attained a cult status there.
+The story revolves around two hospital patients with terminal diseases who befriend each other.
+Wishing to see the sea before it is too late for them, they steal a roadster and start their quest.